About Us

 • New Published Collisional Data can be proposed to BASECOL following instructions at http://basecol.obspm.fr/index.php?page=pages/submitArticles/intro.

-• SPECTCOL: SPECTCOL is a client tool that implements VAMDC [Virtual Atomic and Molecular Data Center, http://www.vamdc.org] standards, retrieve spectroscopic information from CDMS, JPL, HITRAN databases and collisional data from BASECOL.
+• SPECTCOL: SPECTCOL is a client tool that implements VAMDC [Virtual Atomic and Molecular Data Center, https://www.vamdc.org] standards, retrieve spectroscopic information from CDMS, JPL, HITRAN databases and collisional data from BASECOL.
 The spectroscopic and collisional information is combined and useful outputs (ascii, xsams, RADEX) are provided for the study of the interstellar medium.
 In addition the tool allows to scale the collisional rate coefficients and to extract bibliographic information on both spectroscopic and collisional rate coefficients, thus facilitating referencing in publications.

 • Contact-